 Basic (Free)

-300 monthly transcription minutes, 30 minutes per conversation, and import up to 3 audio or video files per user
+300 monthly transcription minutes, 30 minutes per conversation, and up to 3 lifetime file imports

 Pro: $8.33/user/month (billed annually)

-Includes 1200 monthly transcription minutes, 90 minutes per conversation, advanced AI meeting templates, and import of 10+ files per month
+1,200 monthly transcription minutes, 90 minutes per conversation, advanced AI meeting templates, and 10 file imports per month

 Enterprise

-Custom pricing with SSO, domain capture, organization-wide deployment, video replay, and HIPAA-compliant security features (coming soon)
+Custom pricing with SSO, domain capture, organization-wide deployment, and HIPAA security as a paid add-on (video replay coming soon)

 What users say about Otter.ai: